informalsystems/hermes/docs/architecture/adr-007-ics20-implementation.md

     receiver: String,
 }

-impl FungibleTokenPacketData {
-    pub fn new(denom: &str, amount: &str, sender: &str, receive: &str) -> Result<Self, ICS20Error> {
-        // Validate inputs and create self
-    }

-    pub fn get_bytes(&self) -> Result<Vec<u8>, ICS20Error> {
-        // serialize to json and encode to bytes
-    }
-}

-#[derive(Clone, Debug, PartialEq)]
-pub struct MsgTransfer {
-    /// the port on which the packet will be sent pub source_port: PortId,
-    /// the channel by which the packet will be sent pub source_channel: ChannelId,
-    /// the tokens to be transferred
-    pub token: Coin,
-    /// the sender address
-    pub sender: Signer,
-    /// the recipient address on the destination chain pub receiver: Signer,
-    /// Timeout height relative to the current block height.
-    /// The timeout is disabled when set to 0. pub timeout_height: Height,
-    /// Timeout timestamp relative to the current block timestamp.
-    /// The timeout is disabled when set to 0. pub timeout_timestamp: Timestamp,
-}

-#[derive(Serialize, Deserialize)]
-pub struct SendTransferPacket {
-    pub data: FungibleTokenPacketData,
-    pub source_port: PortId,
-    pub source_channel: ChannelId,
-    pub destination_port: PortId,
-    pub destination_channel: ChannelId,
-    pub sequence: Sequence,
-    /// Timeout height offset relative to the current block height. pub timeout_offset_height: Height,
-    /// Timeout timestamp offset from the current timestamp pub timeout_offset_timestamp: Timestamp,
-}

 /// Should be used in the transaction that initiates the ICS20 token transfer
 /// Performs all logic related to token transfer and returns a SendTransferPacket type